‘Absolutely normal’: Covid vaccine side effects are no reason to avoid the shots, doctors say

 Swift urged people to allow for time to recover from any side effects when scheduling their vaccinations.
 Maybe plan to take a day off and stock up on Tylenol or Advil, Moss said.

 Clear and straightforward messaging about the vaccines needs to start with promoting confidence among health-care workers, who are going to be among the first to receive the injections, said Sean O’Leary, vice chair of the Committee on Infectious Diseases for the American Academy of Pediatrics.
-Kelly added that research has shown people’s decisions about vaccinations are “most heavily influenced” by the providers they engage with on a regular basis.
+Moore added that research has shown people’s decisions about vaccinations are “most heavily influenced” by the providers they engage with on a regular basis.

 Health-care workers and nursing home residents should be the first to get coronavirus vaccines, CDC advisory group says